These are some of the questions we receive most often from potential students.

 We have new cohorts every three to four months.

-Yes, although this program is extremely time consuming and challenging, this is the start to integrating your career - life balance.
-We will give you some exercises and homework to keep you coding, but we also want you to have time to yourself and with your loved ones on special days.
-That’s what life is all about anyways :)
+Yes, although this program is extremely time consuming and challenging, the holidays are a great time for students to be sure they are integrating a healthy career - life balance.
+We will give them some exercises and homework to keep them coding, but we also want them to have time to themselves and their loved ones on special days.
+After all, that is the ultimate end game.

 Yes, you will be given homework assignments and projects.
 We always encourage you to have you time and give yourself a day or at least a few hours to recharge over the weekend so you can come in on Monday and be ready to learn.
 Our students spend 60 to 80 hours a week and part of the learning process is learning time management and how to balance your work and personal schedule.
 Although this program requires more than the typical 40-hour work week, this type of accelerated environment is proven successful to get you skilled up and ready to be a developer.